gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classVortexMergerDensitySolution.md

 **Parameters:**

-* `mapping` A mapping function from the logical index range to the physical index range.
+* `mapping` A mapping function from the logical domain to the physical domain.